Estimated reading time: 4 minutes

-Church leaders across the country are scrambling trying to figure out how to maintain operations with decreasing donations while steadying the ship for church members.
-This can be a challenge because the day-to-day operational needs of a church can be significant and juggling limited resources can be stressful.
+This can be difficult because the financial needs of a church can be significant, and juggling limited resources can be stressful.

 1. Strategic Planning